acacia314/react-demo/README.md

 - Organized and modularized solution structure

 ## Todo
-- Currently destination rooms for new clones and plants are hardcoded, add the ability to select the target room
 - Demonstrate use of async functions by create a mock api for existing create actions
   - Update modals to show spinning button and wait for success to close
 - Add testing with Jest
 - Use Redux (hooks and context work great so far for centralized state, but just for experience)
 - Hook up a router and add another page
+- Add some local data persistance
+- input validation on forms
+- Destination rooms for new clones and plants are hardcoded, add the ability to select the target room
+-
 ## Known Bugs
 - Modals will save changes no matter how you dismiss them
+- no validation on form input, you can enter in numbers greater than current supply or negative numbers